Skip to content

 16. Choose Create.

-Using the standalone CloudFormation Stack
+Using the CloudFormation Stack

 This automated AWS CloudFormation template deploys the Centralized Logging with OpenSearch - CloudTrail Log Ingestion solution in the AWS Cloud.